 New interpretive guidance is available regarding revenue recognition.
 On August 18, the Securities and Exchange Commission (“SEC”) issued Release No. 33-10402, Commission Guidance Regarding Revenue Recognition for Bill-and-Hold Arrangements, which advises public companies to abandon the guidance for bill-and-hold transactions under Accounting and Auditing Enforcement Release (“AAER”) No. 108, In the Matter of Stewart Parness, once they start applying Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) 606, Revenue From Contracts With Customers.
 Until then, companies should continue using guidance under AAER No. 108.
 Another interpretive release issued was Release No. 33-10403, Updates to Commission Guidance Regarding Accounting for.
 Read More.

-Topics: FASB, Financial Accounting Standards Board "FASB", Revenue Recognition, SEC, Securities and Exchange Commission "SEC", Staff Accounting Bulletin "SAB"
+Topics: Accounting and Auditing Enforcement Release, Accounting Standards Codification, FASB, Financial Accounting Standards Board "FASB", Revenue Recognition, SEC, Securities and Exchange Commission "SEC", Staff Accounting Bulletin "SAB"